neilmcguigan/vans/README.md

-A library of PostgreSQL PL/V8 functions for Validation, Analysis, Normalization, and Synthesis (VANS) of basic types.
+VANs: A performant, test-driven PL/V8 library for Validation, Analysis, and Normalization of common types.

 Examples: